SpaCE-Lab-MSU/warmXtrophic/README.md

 A manuscript is in preparation summarizing the data from 2015-2021, co-led by Kara Dobson and Moriah Young, coauthors: Phoebe Zarnetske, Mark Hammond.

-Data exists on the Google Shared Drive: SpaCE_Lab_warmXtrophic/data
+Data exist on the Google Shared Drive: SpaCE_Lab_warmXtrophic/data, and data will be published via Environmental Data Initiative, when the manuscript is published.

 The experiment began in June 2015 and at each site includes the following treatments: